 The only way to differentiate between PMS and early pregnancy is to take a urine pregnancy test.
 Remember, pregnancy tests can be positive as early as the first day of your missed menses.
 If the pregnancy test is negative, it is important to repeat the test in one week.

-If you are struggling with symptoms of PMS or think you may be pregnant, do not hesitate to make an appointment with an OB/GYN physician for an evaluation.
+If you think you may be pregnant, make an appointment with an OB/GYN.